Japan (Day 7) – Marunouchi, Sony Building & Odaiba

 Video camera testing in Sony building

-A variety of brightly-colored objects are placed next to all the video camcorders and cameras.
+A variety of brightly-coloured objects are placed next to all the video camcorders and cameras.

 Vespa model